Content management systems

 As well as creating the website and designing the systems, you also need to take into account staff training within your implementation plan.
 Although you may work with an agency or a supplier to handle the set-up and basic implementation, you may want to update the site using internal resources in the future.

 Even if you outsource updating and maintenance, it will be valuable if some people within the business are able to use the CMS.
-It will help with business continuity, particularly if you need to change vendors.
-As part of the supplier selection process, you will have taken into account the levels and types of customer support, and your vendor should provide full documentation, including user manuals.
+It will help with business continuity, particularly if you need to change suppliers.
+As part of the supplier selection process, you will have taken into account the levels and types of customer support, and your supplier should provide full documentation, including user manuals.

 Read about website maintenance: options and requirements.